 Such a CC-based security characterisation of software component will be similar to a security target document, except that the characterisation shows the security properties that the component possesses while the security target document sets out the security requirements for the component that may or may not be actually realised.
-Besides, the characterisation should take a more formulated and succinct form rather than a lengthy document, but may have additional justification documentation.
+Furthermore, the characterisation should take a more formulated and succinct form rather than a lengthy document, but may have additional justification documentation.

 Given the large number of security requirements to be considered under the Common Criteria, tool support is very much desirable.
-The tools will manage the security evaluation framework as well as the security properties of given components.
-In general, the characterised security properties of a component are delivered together with the component as meta-data, just like other interface definition information of the component.
+The tools will manage the security evaluation framework as well as the security properties of individual components.
+In general, the characterised security properties of a component are delivered together with the component as its meta-data, just like other interface definition information of the component.
 The Common Criteria as an international standard provide an ideal starting point for the understanding and exchange of the security characterisation information.

 We are currently analysing the security functional requirements of the Common Criteria to formulate a practical model for characterising the security properties of software components.
 Among the issues addressed are the formalisation of individual requirements and their dependencies.
 At the same time, relevant tool support is also being investigated.
+Preliminary results can be found in [6, 7].

 Security properties of component-based software systems.
 The security characterisation of a software system assembled from components should take a form similar to that of a component.
 After all, the composed system is an IT system and may be used as a component of another larger system.
 As such, the security characterisation of the target system could be done in a way similar to that of an atomic component.
-Given that the security properties of the components used are already available, however, it is natural and advisable to use these component properties together with the system's composition architecture and process to arrive at the system's security characterisation.
-That is, the security properties of a component-based system depend on those of the components used and the system architecture.
+Given that the security properties of the components used are already available, however, it is natural and advisable to use these component properties together with the system's composition architecture and process to arrive at the composed system's security characterisation.
+It is even more so in cases where detailed analysis of third party components are not possible due to the lack of development information.
+As such, the security properties of a component-based system should be derived from those of the components used and the system architecture.

 Assuming the component properties are characterised and defined as outline above, we have to consider the ways of interaction between these components according to the system architecture and how these interactions impact on the components and the composed system.
-Therefore, we need a component- and architecture-based composition model for software security.
-Unfortunately, the Common Criteria do not directly address system composition issues.
-According to the security concerns covered by the Common Criteria, this software security composition model should be based on the following aspects:
+Therefore, we need a component-based and architecture-directed composition model for software security.
+While the Common Criteria do not directly address system composition issues, the security concerns they address do suggest that the software security composition model be based on the following aspects:

-- 1. the security properties of individual components, - 2. the system architecture of the target system, and - 3. the process of architecture design and system composition.
+- 1. the security properties of individual components, - 2. the system architecture of the target system, and - the process of architecture design and system composition.

-While the first two items contribute to both the security functional properties and the security assurance properties of the target system, the last item is mainly concerned with the system's security assurance properties.
+The first two items contribute to both the security functional properties and the security assurance properties of the target system.
+The last item is mainly concerned with the system's security assurance properties.